Cardiff City Stadium

 The vast majority of the seats are coloured blue, but there is a winding line of white seating running across the blocks, and the very back row of the stand is coloured a darker shade of blue than the rest.
 Down at the front at either end of the Canton Stand are flat platforms for disabled supporters to use.

 Your view from anywhere inside the Canton Stand and the northeast corner is perfectly clear because of the cantilever roof above, and all the rows are well protected from the sided and behind because of the stadium’s enclosed shape.

-Entering via the southeast turnstiles (Gate 12), they are given a single tier of mostly blue seating that also includes a flat platform down the front for disabled supporters to use.
+Entering via the southeast turnstiles (Entrance 12), they are given a single tier of mostly blue seating that also includes a flat platform down the front for disabled supporters to use.
 Rows of stewards and large sheets are used to segregate the away fans from any home supporters nearby.

 The view from within this section is perfectly clear because of the cantilever roof above and the section is well protected by the stadium’s enclosed shape.

-The area between Gate 12 and the start of the Ninian Stand is usually fenced off to help with the segregation of home and away supporters on a matchday.
+The area between Entrance 12 and the start of the Ninian Stand is usually fenced off to help with the segregation of home and away supporters on a matchday.
 This prevents you from walking around the whole of the stadium’s immediate vicinity before kick-off and you will need to head round the western and southern sides of the Cardiff City Stadium in order to reach the away turnstiles.